Atlanta Attorneys Discuss Overloaded Truck Accidents

 An overloaded tractor-trailer poses a safety risk, and the company or driver that owns may face a heavy fine if caught.
 However, a truck carrying less cargo than it can handle means that the trucking company has to put more 18 wheelers on the road, which costs additional money.
 As a result, most trucking companies strive to load tractor-trailers as close as possible to the legal weight limits without going over.
 When a company is behind schedule or overbooked, it may decide to overload big rigs in order to get the work done on time - despite the risks.

 Under federal law, tractor-trailers are limited to a total weight of 80,000 pounds.
 States risk losing federal highway funding if they change the weight limits on federal highways, but they are free to set the weight limits on state roads.
 As of 2011, Georgia allowed a maximum weight of 20,340 pounds per axle on two- and three-axle vehicles, a maximum of 70,000 pounds on four axles, and a maximum of 80,000 pounds on five axles.
 Heavier trucks generally require a special weight permit before they can be driven on state roads.
 Both Georgia and the federal highway system use the Federal Highway Administration's (FHWA) Federal Bridge Formula for calculating how heavy trucks using bridges and overpasses may be.

 Seek an Experienced Lawyer Today

 Overloaded trucks pose a serious threat to the safety of their drivers and of everyone else sharing the road.
-When a Georgia tractor-trailer crash occurs due to weight violations, the experienced Atlanta truck accident attorneys at The Law Offices of Wayne Grant, P.C. can help by fighting for the compensation that injured drivers or passengers deserve.
+When a Georgia tractor-trailer crash occurs due to weight violations, the experienced Atlanta truck accident attorneys at Grant Law Office can help by fighting for the compensation that injured drivers or passengers deserve.
 Contact us today at (404) 995-3955 to find out how we can help protect your rights.